Backup & Restore:

 - Are there any locations that backup files should NOT be stored at?

 - What happens when a backup process fails before it is completed?

 Is there a one-time backup?

-How do I create a backup of my cluster configuration?
+How do I create a backup of my cluster, not just one database?

 How should the servers' time be set in a multi-node cluster?

-The backup task is running on schedule according to the executing server local time.
+The backup task runs on schedule according to the executing server's local time.